smallkirby/lysithea/docs/TUTORIAL.md

 ## run exploit in remote host

 Congrats, you write exploit which works well locally.
-Then you have try it in remote host.
+Then you have to try it in remote host.
 Just type: `lysithea remote`:

 ```remote.sh
 $ lysithea remote --host skbctf.skb.pw --port 25252